CEO: Joe Palmer

 Groundsharing with Kingstonian, the new Dons joined the Premier Division of the Combined Counties League in the 2002/2003 season and rose up the non-league pyramid very quickly, achieving five promotions in nine seasons to earn their place in the Football League in 2011.

-AFC Wimbledon continued their rise up the leagues with a play-off final win over Plymouth in 2016 and managed to hold their own in League One last season, sticking it to MK Dons in the process.
+AFC Wimbledon continued their rise up the leagues with a play-off final win over Plymouth in 2016 and have managed to hold their own in League One since then, sticking it to MK Dons in the process.

 The Ground: Kingsmeadow (Capacity: 4,850 - Away: 700)